 With a further cash injection, in January 1978 the station moved location again, this time to a plush new location in Belvedere House and was officially relaunched on January 23rd.
 This was to lead to a new professionalism in Irish pirate radio, with the station being run as a business rather than a hobby.
 Specialist speech programming was also introduced.
 However, the economic reality of running such programming hit hard and the station quicky reverted to a mainly music output.

 Disillusioned with the direction the station had taken, the three original founders left in February 1978.

-It closed on New Year’s Day in 1980, explained on air by owner Bernard Llewellyn as being necessary as they intended to apply for a licence and felt that they would stand a chance if they weren’t on air.
+It closed in the early hours of New Year’s Day in 1980, explained on air by owner Bernard Llewellyn as being necessary as they intended to apply for a licence and felt that they would stand a chance if they weren’t on air.

 However, everyone formerly involved with ARD – bar Llewellyn – reopened shortly afterwards as Radio 257 – having paid £5,000 for the privelege – but this time from the Crofton Airport Hotel on the Swords Rd in north Dublin.

 By September, they were once again calling themselves ARD.
 At this point they were also broadcasting on 99.0MHz.

 The station moved out of the Crofton Airport Hotel in January 1982 to 5 North Fredrick Street in the city centre but by July it had closed.